Great Salt Lake: Ecosystem

-Although brine shrimp can be found in the arm of the lake north of the causeway, studies conducted by the Utah Division of Wildlife Resources indicate that these are likely transient.
-Populations of brine shrimp are mostly restricted to the lake's south arm.
+Although brine shrimp can be found in the northern arm, studies conducted by the Utah Division of Wildlife Resources indicate that these are likely transient.
+Populations of brine shrimp are mostly restricted to the southern arm.

-In the two bays that receive most of the lake's freshwater inflows, Bear River Bay and Farmington Bay, the diversity of organisms is much higher.
+In the two bays that receive most of the freshwater inflows, Bear River Bay and Farmington Bay, the diversity of organisms is much higher.
 Salinities in these bays can approach that of fresh water when the spring snow melt occurs, and this allows a variety of bacteria, algae and invertebrates to proliferate in the nutrient-rich water.
 The abundance of invertebrates such as gnat larvae (chironomids) and back swimmers (Trichocorixa) are fed upon extensively by the huge shorebird and waterfowl populations that utilize the lake.
 Fish in these bays are fed upon by diving terns and pelicans.

 Pink Floyd the flamingo

 A solitary Chilean flamingo, named Pink Floyd after the English rock band, wintered at the Great Salt Lake.
 He escaped from Salt Lake City's Tracy Aviary in 1987 and lived in the wild, eating brine shrimp and socializing with gulls and swans.
 A group of Utah residents suggested petitioning the state to release more flamingos in an effort to keep Floyd company and as a possible tourist attraction.
 Pink Floyd was last seen in Idaho, in the area of Camas National Wildlife Refuge in 2005.